Skip to Content

 The devices need to stay within 65-80 feet (20-25 meters) from the pocket WiFi.
 As with any portable router, the further away your device is from it, the weaker the signal becomes.

-One final tip: if like us you're heavy users of internet data, then take with you a good battery pack to charge up your pocket WiFi on the go.
+One final tip: if like us you're a heavy user of internet data, then take with you a good battery pack to charge up your pocket WiFi on the go.

 For more inspiration: